Running a blog is like running a business.

 It's usually not a ton of money, but will typically take some money.
 That being said, doing all of these things and getting away from free blogs will usually increase your chances of earning blogging income, if that's what you are after.

 When I switched to self hosted, not only did my stats sky-rocket, but advertisers also started to contact me.

 You Provide a Service

-While you aren’t cutting anybody’s hair or cleaning their gutters, you are still providing a service; that service is entertainment and information.
-Sometimes even inspiration (though that’s probably me wishful thinking )
+While you aren't cutting anybody's hair or cleaning their gutters, you are still providing a service; that service is entertainment, inspiration, and information.

 It's largely a free service, unless you have an eBook that you are selling or a subscription fee.
 Most blogs are free, but the "profit" that readers provide comes with advertisers.
 The more readers you have, the more interesting you are to advertisers.

 So, readers and visitors pay you in page views, either from a Google search or from their subcription.

 It's sort of like a radio station, in that they get more advertisers the more people listen, but other than having a radio (and, in a blogs case, other than having the internet), the service is free.

 You Have a Target Market

 When you write your posts, even if you are not thinking about who you want to read it, you are targeting a certain demographic.